 Gorilla tourism in Uganda is one of the most successful sustainable conservation stories worldwide, and there’s no denying that.
 So join the hearty adventurers and go see the mountain gorillas in Uganda.

 In Uganda, the gorilla permit costs $700 per person, less than half of what Rwanda charges.
+The affordable price tag is a good reason many chose to trek gorillas in Uganda than in Rwanda.
 Daily excursions are restricted to eight people per gorilla family group.
 There are only 20 human-habituated gorilla groups (that means that the gorillas will happily welcome you in their natural within a few meters without harming you).

 Therefore, you have to book your permit months in advance because there’s a long queue of tourists hoping to get that chance of seeing the largest primate on earth.